First Time Renting a Car in Dubai, Complete Guide (2026)

 If you're about to rent a car in Dubai for the first time — whether you're a tourist, a new resident, or someone who's been using taxis and just switched — this guide covers everything.
 No tourist filler.
 Just the facts you need before you sign.

-[H2] What documents do you need to rent a car in Dubai?
+What documents do you need to rent a car in Dubai?

-[H3] UAE residents [LIST]
+UAE residents

-Valid UAE driving licence
+Valid UAE driving license

 Emirates ID